Compare any two graphics cards:

 Display Graphs

-Texel RateBoth cards have exactly the same texel rate, so theoretically they should perform equally good at at anisotropic filtering. (explain)Pixel RateBoth cards have exactly the same pixel fill rate, so theoretically they should perform equally good at at anti-aliasing, and be able to handle the same screen resolutions. (explain)
+Texel RateBoth cards have the exact same texel fill rate, so in theory they should perform equally good at at AF. (explain)Pixel RateBoth cards have exactly the same pixel rate, so in theory they should perform equally good at at full screen anti-aliasing, and be capable of handling the same screen resolutions. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison